Infection: Transmission

-The relationship between virulence versus transmissibility is complex; with studies have shown that there were no clear relationship between the two.
+The relationship between virulence versus transmissibility is complex; with studies showing no clear relationships between the two.
 There is still a small number of evidence that partially suggests a link between virulence and transmissibility.

 Diagnosis

 Diagnosis of infectious disease sometimes involves identifying an infectious agent either directly or indirectly.
 In practice most minor infectious diseases such as warts, cutaneous abscesses, respiratory system infections and diarrheal diseases are diagnosed by their clinical presentation and treated without knowledge of the specific causative agent.
 Conclusions about the cause of the disease are based upon the likelihood that a patient came in contact with a particular agent, the presence of a microbe in a community, and other epidemiological considerations.
 Given sufficient effort, all known infectious agents can be specifically identified.

 Diagnosis of infectious disease is nearly always initiated by medical history and physical examination.
 More detailed identification techniques involve the culture of infectious agents isolated from a patient.
 Culture allows identification of infectious organisms by examining their microscopic features, by detecting the presence of substances produced by pathogens, and by directly identifying an organism by its genotype.

 Many infectious organisms are identified without culture and microscopy.
 This is especially true for viruses, which cannot grow in culture.
 For some suspected pathogens, doctors may conduct tests that examine a patient's blood or other body fluids for antigens or antibodies that indicate presence of a specific pathogen that the doctor suspects.

 Other techniques (such as X-rays, CAT scans, PET scans or NMR) are used to produce images of internal abnormalities resulting from the growth of an infectious agent.
 The images are useful in detection of, for example, a bone abscess or a spongiform encephalopathy produced by a prion.

 The benefits of identification, however, are often greatly outweighed by the cost, as often there is no specific treatment, the cause is obvious, or the outcome of an infection is likely to be benign.